succculent/Transhumanism_AV_COCA/README.md

 Here are some resources to learn how to use github and/or git:

-- todo
+&ensp;- todo

-- todo
+&ensp;- todo

-- todo
+&ensp;- todo

 This project uses _Conda_ for package management.

 This -

-        (1) helps ensure that everyone is using the same versions for all packages
+&ensp;(1) helps ensure that everyone is using the same versions for all packages

-        (2) doesn't mess up your other projects if you already have python installed
+&ensp;(2) doesn't mess up your other projects if you already have python installed

-        (3) makes it easy to get started
+&ensp;(3) makes it easy to get started

 [Here](https://docs.conda.io/en/latest/miniconda.html) is a bare-bones version of conda called _miniconda_